We’re committed to preventive care. Regular oral hygiene and therapy appointments help our patients to achieve or maintain their optimum oral health.

 We believe that practising good oral hygiene at home, combined with regular visits to your dental practice, ensures your optimum oral health.

 Our qualified hygienists and therapists help to lessen your risk of developing gum disease by removing plaque and tartar deposits.
 The early stage of gum disease, gingivitis, needs to be treated to avoid tooth loss later.

 The hygienist’s role may include the following:

 - thoroughly assessing gums for signs of swelling, inflammation or bleeding

 - carrying out a ‘scale and polish’ to remove hardened plaque and leave a shiny, smooth surface, which not only improves the look of your teeth but also deters further plaque from collecting

 - removing tartar from the root surface, known as root planing, to prevent gum disease progressing

-- applying fissure sealants to protect young teeth, and fluoride varnish to strengthen tooth enamel
+- applying fissure sealants and fluoride varnish to strengthen tooth enamel and protect young teeth

 - demonstrating the most effective ways to clean and floss teeth

 - advising you what to eat and drink, and offering smoking cessation tips